Scuola di Musica di Fiesole – Non-profit Foundation

-A multitude of musicians who studied in Fiesole is active on the concert stage.
-Many of them received their fundamental professional training thanks to the Orchestra Giovanile Italiana, one of the School’s most prosperous educational projects, after which they joined the ranks of professional orchestras worldwide.
+A vast number of musicians who studied in Fiesole is active on the concert stage.
+Many received their essential professional training thanks to the Orchestra Giovanile Italiana – Italy’s first-ever project of advanced orchestra training and one of the School’s most prosperous educational projects - after which they joined the ranks of professional orchestras worldwide.

-The world’s most extraordinary musicians have shared their musical and educational excellence with our institution: Riccardo Muti, Salvatore Accardo, Luciano Berio, Claudio Abbado, Carlo Maria Giulini, Maria Tipo, Trio di Trieste, Natalia Gutman, György Kurtág, Gabriele Ferro, Krzysztof Penderecki, Daniele Gatti, Pavel Vernikov, Gianandrea Noseda, Giuseppe Sinopoli, Elisso Virsaladze, Andrea Lucchesini and many others.
+Extraordinary musicians have shared their musical and educational excellence with the institution: Riccardo Muti, Salvatore Accardo, Luciano Berio, Claudio Abbado, Carlo Maria Giulini, Maria Tipo, Trio di Trieste, Natalia Gutman, György Kurtág, Gabriele Ferro, Krzysztof Penderecki, Daniele Gatti, Pavel Vernikov, Gianandrea Noseda, Giuseppe Sinopoli, Elisso Virsaladze, Andrea Lucchesini and many others.

-Founder of the Sistema italiano di orchestre e cori infantili Onlus (Italian Federation of children’s and youth Orchestras and Choirs non-profit organisation) together with Federculture, the School has established an educational opportunity completely free of charge with group lessons taught in neighbourhoods on the outskirts of Florence.
-Fiesole also confers a postgraduate Level I Master’s Certificate to educators of children’s orchestras.
+Founder of the Sistema italiano di orchestre e cori infantili Onlus (Italian Federation of children’s and youth Orchestras and Choirs non-profit organisation) together with Federculture, Fiesole offers group lessons, free of charge, at schools in neighbourhoods located in the outskirts of Florence.
+The School also confers a postgraduate Master’s Certificate to educators of children’s orchestras.

 In 2002, the School founded the European Chamber Music Academy (ECMA) together with some of the most prestigious music academies in Europe.
-This international training course aids some of the Academy’s finest quartets in garnering top results in the most important international competitions such as ARD in Munich, Haydn in Vienna, Shostakovich in Moscow, Melbourne International Chamber Music Competition and the Prague Competition.
+This international training course aids some of the Academy’s finest quartets in garnering top results in important international competitions such as ARD in Munich, Haydn in Vienna, Shostakovich in Moscow, Melbourne International Chamber Music Competition and the Prague Spring International Music Festival.

-In December of 2017, the School inaugurated an innovative location in Arezzo, la Casa della Musica (The House of Music), in which collaborations take place between organisations involved in the dissemination of music through higher education, professional courses and innovative courses for children.
+In 2017, the School inaugurated the Casa della Musica of Arezzo, which offers courses in higher education, professional development and innovative education for children.

-The activities of the School are made possible thanks to economic support provided by the MiBACT (Ministry of Cultural Assets and Activities), the Region of Tuscany, the City of Florence and the Greater Metropolitan Area of Florence.
-The Ente Cassa di Risparmio Bank Foundation of Florence is a patron beyond compare for all of the School’s activities.
-Numerous donations are also made by private citizens for merit-based scholarships, as exemplified by Claudio Abbado who, with a most significant gesture, donated the compensations he received for his role as Senator for Life.
+The School’s activities are made possible thanks to economic support provided by the MiBAC (Ministry of Cultural Assets and Activities) and the Region of Tuscany, as well as the City and the Greater Metropolitan Area of Florence.
+The Cassa di Risparmio Bank Foundation of Florence is a patron beyond compare of Fiesole’s projects.
+Numerous contributions are also made by private citizens for merit-based scholarships, as exemplified by Claudio Abbado who donated the compensation he received for his role as Senator for Life.

-The School’s awards include the First Annual Abbiati Prize in 1981, for recognition as the “finest musical initiative”, the President of the Republic National Award bestowed upon the School by President Carlo Azeglio Ciampi in 2005 and the Praemium Imperiale Grant for Young Artists from the Japan Art Association in 2008.
-In August 2016, the Orchestra dei Ragazzi won the World Orchestra Festival, organized by the Wiener Philharmoniker at the Musikverein of Vienna.
+The School’s awards include the First Annual Abbiati Prize for recognition as the “finest musical initiative” (1981), the President of the Republic National Award bestowed upon the School by President Carlo Azeglio Ciampi (2005) and the Praemium Imperiale Grant for Young Artists from the Japan Art Association (2008).
+In August of 2016, the Orchestra dei Ragazzi won the World Orchestra Festival, organized by the Wiener Philharmoniker at the Musikverein of Vienna.